-This unit includes all medium-sized and large companies, with international activities, corporations with international business activities, entrerprises which cooperate with the Corporate Banking Division, as well as shipping corporations operating in Greece and abroad except from South Eastern European countries.
-The Group offers working capital facilities, corporate loans, and letters of guarantee of the above-mentioned corporations.
-This sector also includes leasing products which are provided by Alpha Leasing A.E. as well as factoring services which are provided by the subsidiary company ABC Factors A.E.
+This unit includes all medium-sized and large companies, corporations with international business activities, corporations managed by the Corporate Banking Division and shipping companies operating in Greece and abroad except from South Eastern European countries.
+The Group offers working capital facilities, corporate loans, and letters of guarantee for the above mentioned corporations.
+This sector also includes leasing products which are provided by the subsidiary company Alpha Leasing A.E. as well as factoring services which are provided by the subsidiary company ABC Factors A.E.

-(c) Asset Management/Insurance
+(c) Asset Management and Insurance

-This unit consists of a wide range of asset management services offered through the Group's private banking units and its subsidiary, Alpha Asset Management A.E.D.A.K.
-In addition, it includes income received from the sale of a wide range of insurance products to individuals and companies through either AXA insurance, which is the corporate successor of the subsidiary Alpha Insurance A.E. or the subsidiary Alphalife A.A.E.Z.
+This unit consists of a wide range of asset management services offered through Group's private banking units and its subsidiary, Alpha Asset Management A.E.D.A.K.
+In addition, it includes income received from the sale of a wide range of insurance products to individuals and companies through either AXA Insurance, which is the corporate successor of the former subsidiary Alpha Insurance A.E. or through the subsidiary Alphalife A.A.E.Z.

-(d) Investment Banking/Treasury
+(d) Investment Banking and Treasury

 This unit includes stock exchange, advisory and brokerage services related to capital markets, and also investment banking facilities, which are offered either by the Issuer or specialized subsidiaries (Alpha Finance A.E.P.E.Y., Alpha Ventures S.A.).
-It also includes the activities of the Dealing Room in the interbank market (FX Swaps, Bonds, Futures, IRS, Interbank placements Loans etc.).
+It also includes the activities of the Dealing Room in the interbank market (FX swaps, bonds, futures, IRS, interbank placements - loans etc.).